Gathering Hardware/Software Details | Describing the Problem

 Include any other information that you think may have a bearing on the problem.

-Examples include new hardware, recently installed software, driver updates or changes to your Internet service provider (i.e., switching between Shaw and Telus).
+Examples include recently installed software, hardware, driver updates or changes to your Internet service provider (i.e., switching between Shaw and Telus).

-Now that you have the information you need, contact Russ to discuss your problem.
+Now that you have the information you need, contact Russ to discuss your problem and arrange for an appointment if an on-site or in-shop service call is required.

 You may be able to resolve your issue quickly on your own.